🎉 We’re live on Product Hunt right now. 🎉

 What does SPF stand for?

 SPF stands for Sender Policy Framework.
 It is a technical specification for email authentication.
-SPF allows the owner of a domain name to specify which mail servers are authorized to send email from that domain.
+It allows domain owners to specify which mail servers are authorized to send emails on behalf of their domain.
+By publishing SPF records in their Domain Name System (DNS), domain owners can help prevent email spoofing and ensure that their emails are more likely to be delivered to recipients’ inboxes.

 When a mail server receives an email message, it can use the SPF record to determine if the message was sent by an approved server or not.
 If that’s not the case, the mail server can take action, such as rejecting the message or marking it as spam to avoid the recipient from opening the email.